openwdl/wdl/SPEC.md

 Functions are grouped by their argument types and restrictions.
 Some functions may be restricted as to where they may be used.
 An unrestricted function may be used in any expression.

-Functions that are new in this version of the specification are denoted by ✨, and deprecated functions are denoted by :wastebasket:.
+Functions that are new in this version of the specification are denoted by :sparkles:, and deprecated functions are denoted by :wastebasket:.

 ## Numeric Functions